rkarn/FHE_NN_XAI/README.md

 enhancing trust in secure machine learning applications.
 The notebook `09_Neural_network_MNIST.ipynb` uses SHAP to do so using IBM-FHE toolkit.
 Way to run it is given in the file `notes.txt` Another FHE example is given in
 `fhe_neuralnetwork_mnist.py` file.

+#### A bunch of exmaples using IBM-FHE toolkit is given at `https://github.com/IBM/helayers-examples`
+- Specifically, look at the `01_FHE_basics.ipynb` in that link to learn about the way of encoding and decoding the basic numerical computations and data.
+- Displaying ciphertexts and plaintexts for comparison.

 ### What we're Proposing:
 FHE-Inference: Run inference on encrypted MNIST data using an encrypted neural network, then decrypt the result and compare accuracy with plaintext inference.